SomnathSI/personal-site/src/data/about.md

 #### Travel / Geography

-- I am from originally from Ranchi, India, but I live in New York since 2011.
+- I am from originally from Ranchi, India, but I live in US since 2011.

 - I've been to 27 countries, including India where I was born and USA where I currently live.